appsquickly/XcodeEditor/README.md

 # Who's using it?

 * <a href="http://www.expanz.com">expanz</a>: A RAD framework that enables .NET developers in producing cross-platform and cloud apps.
-* <a href="http://www.lesspainful.com">Less Painful</a>: Automated functional testing for mobile applications.
+* <a href="http://www.lesspainful.com">Less Painful</a>: The Calabash automated functional testing for mobile applications.
 * <a href="http://www.levelhelper.org">Level Helper</a>: A RAD framework for developing 2D games on iOS & Android.
 * <a href="http://macromates.com/">Text Mate</a>: The missing Text Editor for OSX.